olivercosta-dev/just_recipe/README.md

 # Just Recipe!
 Just Recipe is a project that I built from the ground up.

-Backend built in Rust, with the help of Axum, in the form of a REST API.
+Backend built in Rust, with the help of Axum, in the form of a REST API. <br />
-Front-end built using SolidJS.
+Front-end built using SolidJS. <br/>
 DB: Postgres

 Features: